 The author flag limits the results to commits whose changes were made by John Smith.
 The committer flag limits the results to the commits that were actually committed by that individual.

 You will find that, in most cases, the author and committer are the same individual.
-Sometimes, in larger projects, the author of a commit may not necessarily be the one who pushes it to a repository, which is why these two flags exist.
+In larger projects, the author of a commit may not necessarily be the one who pushes it to a repository.
+This is why these two flags exist.

 Filter by Date